riv23/Hearthstone-search/README.md

 ## Use API

-* The API is very simple to use.
+* The API is very simple to use !
 * The url pattern is: `/api/search?q=`, `q` is a valid Google Search Api request.
+* `lang` param allows to select the language.
+The Default Language is English (Only French and English are supported for the moment).
 * The API can be used [here](http://hearthstone-search-cards.appspot.com).

 ## Run local

 To start the app, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/) that is already included in this demo.
 Just run the command.

     mvn appengine:devserver